 Al Lozier, CWS-VI, CI, CSR, learned the ropes of a running a successful water dealership from the ground up.
 He began selling residential filtration systems in 1988, and when his employer offered him the opportunity to start a satellite office the following year, Lozier gladly accepted.
 The result: Fresh KC Water, Shawnee, Kan.

-“We wanted to be the different water treatment dealer—WQA [Water Quality Association] trained, approaching the customer from the service side instead of the sales side and offering products that fit the customer, not the dealership,” Lozier said.
+“We wanted to be the different water treatment dealer—Water Quality Assn. trained, approaching the customer from the service side instead of the sales side and offering products that fit the customer, not the dealership,” Lozier said.

 Water dealer builds his business on careful customer service